In this article, we will talk about password security and explain the various security measures for logging in to Firi.

-We recommend all our Norwegian customers to register and log in with Vipps.
-This is a safe and very easy login-method with just one click.
+For our customers, registration is quick and easy with Vipps/MitID.
+This is a secure and super-simple login completed with just one click.
 The only thing you need to remember is your own phone number.

-If you register with Vipps, you do not have to enter all the information we need to create your user, such as name, e-mail, telephone number and address.
-Your Vipps profile will tell us what we need to know.
+If you register with Vipps/MitID, you do not have to enter all the information we need to create your user, such as name, e-mail, telephone number and address.
+Your profile will tell us what we need to know.

-Important: When you register with Vipps, you do not have a username and password with Firi and do not need to go through two-factor authentication.
+Important: When you register with Vipps/MitID, you do not have a username and password with Firi and do not need to go through two-factor authentication.

-Multifactor authentication, two-factor authentication (2FA), or two-step verification as it is also known, is an extra layer of security in addition to passwords.
-The most well-known two-factor authentication is BankID.
+Multifactor authentication, two-factor authentication (2FA), or two-step verification as it is also called, is an extra layer of security in addition to passwords.
+The most well-known two-factor authentication is BankID and MitID.
 Here you enter both username and password, but you must also use a password calculator or your mobile phone.
 In other words, it takes two factors to log in – something you remember (such as a password or code) and a device (such as a cell phone, computer, password calculator, etc.).
-Other types of authentication include a fingerprint, voice or face shape.
+Other types of 2Fa can include a fingerprint or face shape.

 Two-factor authentication is an important security measure.
 It makes it harder for people to access your account even if they manage to guess your password.
 Creating passwords that are sufficiently unique, long and strong can be a challenge, so an extra layer of security is absolutely necessary for most people to avoid falling victims to cybercrime.